jyelland/jyelland.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: I am a postdoctoral research fellow at <a href='https://www.fredhutch.org'>Fred Hutch</a> in <a href='https://www.rasilab.org'>Rasi Subramaniam's lab</a>.
+subtitle: I am a postdoctoral researcher at <a href='https://www.fredhutch.org'>Fred Hutch</a> in <a href='http://www.rasilab.org'>Rasi Subramaniam's lab</a>.

 profile:
   align: left